MrColinHan/Haim-Lab-Projects/README.md

 Flu project:

 - NEW APPROACH: clean data by searching non-ACTG chars and remove the corresponding sequence directly in a Nucleotide file
-- Remove 8 Characters & dash  Before each Dash in a newick format file.
+- Calculate FD and stdev with multiple selection options (e.g. Position, seasons, group, country, ...)
+- Calculate the difference between different FD profile
+- Match sequence with all attributes
+- Match sequence with groups (grouped by newick tree)
 - Assign Hydropathy Value.
 - Combine several fasta format files into one fasta file.
+- Remove 8 Characters & dash  Before each Dash in a newick format file.
 - Group Amino Acids
 - Equally distribute a stdev_output into 2 groups
 - Extract position pairs based on a given range of p_value in a co-volatility matrix